jjgecon/vs_code_workflow/README.md

     <img src="media/my_vscode.png" alt="Default" width="90%">
 </div>

 I'm currently using `GitHub Dark (Default)` from the [GitHub Theme](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme).
-I've also really liked [Matchalk](https://marketplace.visualstudio.com/items?itemName=lucafalasco.matchalk) green theme.
+I also really like the [Matchalk](https://marketplace.visualstudio.com/items?itemName=lucafalasco.matchalk) green theme.

 # Let's Use VS Code

 ## Markdown

-Let's first start with using Markdown, which is a simple language to write text.
-(This was actually made with Markdown).
+Let's start with Markdown, a simple language for writing text.
+(This file was written in Markdown.)

 Open the file `my_explanation.md` using the file explorer.
-Alternatively, you can search for files with the keybind `Ctrl+P` (Windows) or `Cmd+P` (Mac).
+Alternatively, search for files with the keybind `Ctrl+P` (Windows) or `Cmd+P` (Mac).

-You can render what you write using the `Preview` button.
-Alternatively use the command palette (or `Ctrl+Shift+P` for Windows or `Cmd+Shift+P` Mac) and search for `Markdown: Open Preview to the Side`.
+Preview your Markdown by using the `Preview` button.
+Alternatively, use the command palette (`Ctrl+Shift+P` for Windows or `Cmd+Shift+P` Mac) and search for `Markdown: Open Preview to the Side`.

 <div align="center">
     <img src="media/md_preview.png" alt="Default" width="90%">
 </div>

-- **Markdown All in One** extension: adds preview and syntax features.
+- **Markdown All in One** extension: Adds preview and syntax features.
-- **MarkdownLint**: helps maintain consistent formatting.
+- **MarkdownLint**: Helps maintain consistent formatting.

 ## Copilot

-It's a AI chatbot inside VS Code that uses the power of popular models (e.g. ChatGPT, Claude, and Gemini).
-As a chatbot you can ask him about coding, but the best part is that it can helpyou edit/explain/debug the code inside VS Code.
+It's an AI chatbot inside VS Code that uses the power of popular models (e.g., ChatGPT, Claude, and Gemini).
+As a chatbot, you can ask it about coding, but the best part is that it can help you edit, explain, and debug code inside VS Code.

-Best part about this, is that with a `.edu` email we have free access to GitHub Copilot.
+The best part is that with a `.edu` email, you have free access to GitHub Copilot.

 To activate it:

 1. You need a **GitHub account**.
-    - Create an account if you don't have one @ [https://github.com/](https://github.com/)
+    - Create an account if you don't have one at [https://github.com/](https://github.com/).

-    > **Recomendation:** create an account with your personal email.
-After that you can connect your <code>.edu</code> email to your personal account.
-That way you avoid any problems with not having access after graduation.
+    > **Recommendation:** Create an account with your personal email.
+After that, you can connect your `.edu` email to your personal account.
+That way, you avoid any problems with losing access after graduation.

-2. Need to have the GitHub Copilot VS Code extension installed.
+2. You need to have the GitHub Copilot VS Code extension installed.
     - Go to the Extensions tab and search for `GitHub Copilot`.

-To check that you have Copilot enabled you will see and icon on the top bar
+To check that you have Copilot enabled, you will see an icon on the top bar:

 <div align="center">
     <img src="media/copilot_enabled.png" alt="Default" width="90%">
 </div>

-click on it and follow the configuration steps.
+Click on it and follow the configuration steps.

 ### Using Copilot

-#### In line Chat
+#### In-line Chat
-The easiest way of running Copilot is with in a file and press `Ctrl+I` (Windows) and `Cmd+I` in (Mac) and a small chat window will appear on top of the line.
+The easiest way to run Copilot is within a file.
+Press `Ctrl+I` (Windows) and `Cmd+I` (Mac), and a small chat window will appear on top of the line.

 <div align="center">
     <img src="media/init_copilot.png" alt="Default" width="90%">